Newtonian limit of Einsteinian gravity: from dynamics of Solar system to dynamics of stars in spiral galaxies: Some Classical and Quantum Aspects of Solar System Dynamics

 or, equivalently, as

 where $A=\dfrac{\gamma M}{2}.$ \ \ Since this result is exact classical analog of the quantum Morse potential problem, the transition to quantum mechanics now can be done straightforwardly.
-By doing so \ we have to replace the Planck's constant $\hbar$ by $c\ln\tilde{A}$.
-After that, we can write the answer for the spectrum at once [69]:
+By doing so \ we have to replace the Planck's constant $\hbar$ by $c\ln\tilde{A}$ according to Eq.(66).
+After that, we can write the answer for the spectrum at once [$79$]:

 This result contains an unknown parameter $c$ to be determined now.
-To do so, it is sufficient to expand the potential in \ Eq.(55b) and to keep terms up to quadratic.
+To do so, it is sufficient to expand the potential in \ Eq.(69b) and to keep terms up to quadratic.
 Such a procedure produces the anticipated harmonic oscillator result